sudhanshu-j/BeatsVibes/README.md

     • The home page showcases a hero section with an eye-catching banner featuring the latest Beats headphones.

     • As the user scrolls, product features, descriptions, and images will animate into view using ScrollReveal.

-    • Call-to-action buttons allow users to navigate to product details or purchase pages.

     • The design is responsive and adapts to different screen sizes for an optimal user experience.